dmlc/gluon-nlp/docs/examples/sentence_embedding/bert.md

 metric = mx.metric.Accuracy()
 ```

-## Data Pre-processing for BERT
+## Data preprocessing for BERT

-For this tutorial, we need to do a bit of pre-processing before feeding our data introduced
+For this tutorial, we need to do a bit of preprocessing before feeding our data introduced
 the BERT model.
 Here we want to leverage the dataset included in the downloaded archive at the
 beginning of this tutorial.